 Clearmatics Technologies Ltd respects your privacy and is committed to protecting your Personal Data.
-We want to be transparent with you about how we collect and use your Personal Data, including in making available our company website (“Site”), and tell you about your privacy rights and how the law protects you.
+We want to be transparent with you about how we collect and use your Personal Data, including in making available our company website (“Site”), your privacy rights, and how the law protects you.

 You can contact us by emailing

-If you send or disclose any sensitive personal data to us when you submit user-generated content to our Site, you consent to our processing and use of such sensitive personal data in accordance with this policy.
-If you do not consent to our processing and use of such sensitive personal data, you must not submit such user generated content to our Site.
+If you send or disclose any sensitive Personal Data to us when you submit user-generated content to the Site, you consent to our processing and use of such sensitive Personal Data in accordance with this policy.
+If you do not consent to our processing and use of such sensitive Personal Data, you must not submit such user generated content to the Site.

 By law you have the right to: